markbentzjr/TroyBot/README.md

-# Troy
+# TroyBot
-This bot is dedicated to Regan, the most toxic RL player I have ever known.
-This bot name was taken from Shroud's dog, Troy the German Shepherd - Siberian Husky mix
+This bot name was taken from Shroud's dog, Troy the German Shepherd - Siberian Husky mix.

+Made by:
+- Maple#1337
+- D&Darkrai#5300
+- killereks#0960
+- SteelPenguin87#2302

 ### Plain instructions